Christ Church Cathedral (Springfield, Massachusetts)

 Christ Church Cathedral is an Episcopal cathedral located in Springfield, Massachusetts, United States.
 It is the seat of the Diocese of Western Massachusetts.
 In 1974 the cathedral was included as a contributing property in the Quadrangle–Mattoon Street Historic District, listed on the National Register of Historic Places.

+The cathedral reported 581 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $248,959 with average Sunday attendance (ASA) of 103.